Adios similar games & best alternatives

 Game with the same Creativity vibe

-1"Limited player creativity; some interaction with environment and minor puzzle solving but mostly predefined narrative."
+1"Limited player creativity; some exploration and interaction with environment, but mostly predefined narrative and tasks."

 "Limited creative expression; some dialogue choices and minor interactions but mostly predefined story and environment."